Paulo Avelino

-Michael Paulo Lingbanan Avelino (born May 13, 1988) is a Filipino actor, singer, model, and film producer.
-He has starred in multiple hit television series such as Walang Hanggan (2012), Bridges of Love (2015), The General's Daughter (2019) and Linlang (2023-2024).
+Michael Paulo Lingbanan Avelino (born May 13, 1988) is a Filipino actor, singer, and film producer.
+He has starred in multiple hit television series such as Walang Hanggan (2012), Bridges of Love (2015), The General's Daughter (2019) and Linlang (2023–2024).
 In films, one of his best known works is his portrayal of Gregorio del Pilar in the Philippine war epic Heneral Luna (2015), which he reprised in a title role for its sequel, Goyo: Ang Batang Heneral (2018).
 Avelino's other prominent films include Pagpag: Siyam na Buhay.

 Early life

 Michael Paulo Lingbanan Avelino was born on May 13, 1988, in Baguio, Philippines.
 He is the son of Roberto Puigcerver Avelino, an influential Spanish-Filipino from Calbayog, Western Samar, and Jennilyn Lingbanan.
 He is a grandson of Baltazar Avelino, former governor of Samar, and a great-grandson of former Senate President Jose Avelino.
 He has three siblings, Honey, Gabriel, and Angela.
 He is the second oldest of his siblings.